-Apollo has comprehensive downmix facilities to make downmixing as simple as possible while retaining complex control where necessary.
+Artemis has comprehensive downmix facilities to make downmixing as simple as possible.

 Downmixes are applied to the metering and monitoring systems, including APFL, and all relevant paths in the system.

 When a surround path, metering or monitoring signal is routed to a stereo or mono destination, a downmix must be applied to take care of the increase in level that will occur due to the summing of surround components, and also to shape the sound in the desired way.